tabler/tabler/src/pages/_docs/switch-icon.md

 ---
 title: Switch icon
 menu: docs.components.switch-icon
+description: The Switch Icon component is used to create a transition between two icons.
+You can use any icon, both line and filled version.
 ---

 ## Default markup

+To replace the icons, all should add `active` class to the `switch-icon` component.

 {% capture code %}
-{% include ui/switch-icon.html icon="circle" icon-b-class="icon-filled" icon-b-color="blue"  %}
+{% include ui/switch-icon.html icon="circle" icon-b="square" icon-b-color="blue"  %}
 {% endcapture %}
 {% include example.html code=code wrapper="d-flex space-x-2" %}

 ## Switch animations

+You can also add a fancy animation to add variety to your button.
+See demo below:

 {% capture code %}
 {% include ui/switch-icon.html icon="circle" icon-b-class="icon-filled" icon-b-color="blue"  %}